Loom Hero Image

 Evaluation of fulfilling archetypes

-To put everyone on the same page, we described Permanent Marker’s goal as aiding users with leaving a sense of permanence with their digital presence.
+Overall, the concept that seemed most compelling and exciting was Permanent Marker.
+It was able to meet the most needs in our evaluation criteria.
+Moving forward with that concept, we carried out the 6 Hats exercise.
+We described Permanent Marker’s goal as aiding users with leaving a sense of permanence with their digital presence.
 By placing physical stickers attached to a digital map, users can mark memories to a place of significance both physically and digitally.
 Every profile would be a collection of memories to tell their story in a collaborative dashboard.

 The Six Thinking Hats technique gets you to look at a problem in six different ways.
 It takes you and your team beyond any instinctive positions, so that you explore a range of perspectives.
 That way, you can carefully consider each one, without having to argue your case or make snap decisions about what's "right" or "wrong."